ItalyPaleAle/francis/docs/content/workflows/examples/checkout.md

 }
 ```

-## What happens when it goes wrong
+## Example failures

+Example failures and how they are handled:

+- The card is declined.
-**The card is declined.** `charge` reports a permanent failure on its first attempt.
+   `charge` reports a permanent failure on its first attempt.
 The stack holds one entry, `reserve-inventory`, so `releaseInventory` runs and the instance terminates `failed` with `compensation: completed`.
 Nothing was charged, so nothing is refunded.

-**The carrier times out for six minutes.** `create-shipment` fails six retryable attempts, five seconds to two minutes apart, and the sixth fails the step.
+- The carrier times out for six minutes.
+   `create-shipment` fails six retryable attempts, five seconds to two minutes apart, and the sixth fails the step.
 The rollback pops `charge` first, running `refundCharge`, then `reserve-inventory`.
-The instance is `failed` with `compensation: completed`, and **the customer was refunded before the stock was released**.
+The instance is `failed` with `compensation: completed`, and the customer was refunded before the stock was released.

-**The refund keeps failing because the payment provider is down.** `refundCharge` is retried up to twenty times over about two hours.
+- The refund keeps failing because the payment provider is down.
+   `refundCharge` is retried up to twenty times over about two hours.
 If it never succeeds, `ContinueUnwinding` still releases the inventory and the instance terminates `failed` with `compensation: partial`.
 That is the status to alert on, and `GetStatus` still has the charge ID.

-**A host dies after the charge succeeded and before it reported.** The attempt is retried on another host, the handler runs again with the same idempotency key, and the provider returns the existing charge.
+- A host dies after the charge succeeded and before it reported.
+   The attempt is retried on another host, the handler runs again with the same idempotency key, and the provider returns the existing charge.
 One charge.

-**The customer cancels while the shipment is being created.** `Cancel` moves the instance to `compensating`.
+- The customer cancels while the shipment is being created.
+   `Cancel` moves the instance to `compensating`.
 The shipment attempt in flight is not interrupted, and if it succeeds its result is recorded and then compensated by `cancelShipment`, along with the refund and the release.
 The instance is `cancelled`.